-We have only one director.
-Accordingly, we cannot establish board committees comprised of independent members to oversee functions like compensation or audit issues.
-In addition, since we only have one director, he has significant control over all corporate issues.
+We have two directors.
+We have not established board committees comprised of independent members to oversee functions like compensation or audit issues.
 We do not have an audit or compensation committee comprised of independent directors.
-Our sole director performs these functions and is not an independent director.
-Thus, there is a potential conflict in that sole director is also engaged in management and participates in decisions concerning management compensation and audit issues that may affect management performance.
+Our directors performs these functions.

-Until we have a larger board of directors that would include some independent members, if ever, there will be limited oversight of our director's decisions and activities and little ability for minority shareholders to challenge or reverse those activities and decisions, even if they are not in the best interests of minority shareholders.
+Until we have a larger board of directors that would include some independent members, if ever, there will be limited oversight of our directors' decisions and activities and little ability for minority shareholders to challenge or reverse those activities and decisions, even if they are not in the best interests of minority shareholders.